Ahmet904-beep/computer-vision-parking-lot/README.md

     - Use a sample video provided in the app for testing.
     - Real-time detection of parking spaces using a mask overlay.

+### Deployed Streamlit App

+You can access the deployed Streamlit app using the following link: [Parking Lot Counter App](https://parking-lot-counter.streamlit.app).

 ## Future Improvements

 - Enhance the model's robustness by incorporating additional datasets with diverse parking lot images.